Mutually orthogonal Latin squares: Thirty-six officers problem

 Euler was unable to solve the problem, but in this work he demonstrated methods for constructing Graeco-Latin squares where n is odd or a multiple of 4.
 Observing that no order two square exists and being unable to construct an order six square, he conjectured that none exist for any oddly even number n ≡ 2 (mod 4).
 The non-existence of order six squares was confirmed in 1901 by Gaston Tarry through a proof by exhaustion.
 However, Euler's conjecture resisted solution until the late 1950s, but the problem has led to important work in combinatorics.

-In 1959, R.C.
-Bose and S. S. Shrikhande constructed some counterexamples (dubbed the Euler spoilers) of order 22 using mathematical insights.
-Then E. T. Parker found a counterexample of order 10 using a one-hour computer search on a UNIVAC 1206 Military Computer while working at the UNIVAC division of Remington Rand (this was one of the earliest combinatorics problems solved on a digital computer).
+In early 1959, Raj Chandra Bose and S. S. Shrikhande constructed some counterexamples (dubbed the Euler spoilers) of order 22 using mathematical insights.
+Their work was inspired by work done by Ernest Parker, and based on their work, within days Parker found a counterexample of order 10 using a one-hour computer search on a UNIVAC 1206 Military Computer while working at the UNIVAC division of Remington Rand (this was one of the earliest combinatorics problems solved on a digital computer).

 In April 1959, Parker, Bose, and Shrikhande presented their paper showing Euler's conjecture to be false for all n ≥ 7.
 Thus, Graeco-Latin squares exist for all orders n > 1 except n = 2, 6.
 In the November 1959 edition of Scientific American, Martin Gardner published this result.
 The front cover is the 10 × 10 refutation of Euler's conjecture.